MarkBr37/just-drew-project/README.md

 Start Apache and MySQL in the Control Panel

 # Create DB
-To create a databases go click on admin or put this in url: http://localhost/phpmyadmin/ click on the Databases in the top and create the databases
+To create a databases click on admin or put this in url: http://localhost/phpmyadmin/ click on the Databases in the top and create the databases

 # Import the databases
-After you created the databases click on it and import the file form spl folder
+After you created the databases click on it and import the file form spl folder the import butten is in the top

 # Install dependencies in just-drew
 npm install